A big part of the work we do at the Ombudsperson’s Office is reviewing policies and procedures to make sure they are fair and equitable.

 But, we also have a few of our own.
 If you have any questions about these policies, please feel free to give us call.

 The BC Ombudsperson provides services in a manner that is respectful of all persons.
 We recognize that some individuals require additional assistance and we are able to accommodate individual needs.
 Our office is wheelchair accessible and guide dogs are welcome.
-We also offer translation services and Telus Relay Service (TRS) to ensure all British Columbians can use and benefit from our services.
+We also offer translation services in 300+ languages (via teleconference with an interpretation service) and Telus Relay Service (TRS) to ensure all British Columbians can use and benefit from our services.
+To learn more about the languages available for interpretation, please visit Ethnalogue.

 We use social media to raise awareness of our work, to reach a wider audience, and to learn about communities and their needs.